stormuk/bbPress-ACF-field/README.md

 *Include*
 1. Copy the 'bbPress-ACF-field' folder into your theme folder (can use sub folders).
 You can place the folder anywhere inside the 'wp-content' directory
-2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-bbpress_forums_field.php file)
+2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-bbpress_forums.php file)

 ```
 add_action('acf/register_fields', 'my_register_fields');